Screen Addiction Among Teens: Is There Such A Thing?

 A public health approach

-Tristan Harris is the founder of Time Well Spent, an organization dedicated to pushing for more "humane" technology.
+Tristan Harris is the cofounder of the Center for Humane Technology, an organization dedicated to pushing for more "humane" technology.
 A former "design ethicist" at Google, he tells NPR's Steve Inskeep that he saw the tech industry turning toward something "less and less about actually trying to benefit people and more and more about how do we keep people hooked. "

 In other words, as long as these companies make their money from advertising, they will have incentive to try to design products that maximize the time you spend using them, whether or not it makes your life better.
 Harris' solution is to pressure the industry to turn to new business models, such as subscription services.
 "We're trying to completely change the incentives away from addiction, and the way to do that is to change the business model."